oasysai/oasysdb/readme.md

 - The Index implements a vector indexing algorithm and is responsible for storing and querying vectors.
-The functionality and algorithm of the index depends on the algorithm you choose when creating the index.
+The functionality and algorithm of the index depends on the algorithm we choose when creating the index.

 ## Embedded in Rust

-To use OasysDB as an embedded vector database in your Rust project, simply add it to your Cargo.toml file or run the command below on your terminal:
+To use OasysDB as an embedded vector database in your Rust project, simply add it to the project Cargo.toml file or run the command below on the terminal:

 ```bash
 cargo add oasysdb